The Things We Did Last Summer (album)

-The Things We Did Last Summer is the second studio pop album by singer and actress Shelley Fabares released in 1962 on Colpix Records.
+The Things We Did Last Summer is the second studio pop album by singer and actress Shelley Fabares, released in 1962 on Colpix Records.
 It was available in both mono and stereo, catalogue numbers CP-431 and SCP-431.

-The album was produced and arranged by Stu Phillips who had produced her previous record.
-It peaked on the Billboard 200 Chart at #121 in October 1962.
+The album was produced and arranged by Stu Phillips, who had produced her previous album.
+It peaked on the Billboard 200 albums chart at #121 in October 1962.
 The album features her Top 40 hit single "Johnny Loves Me".
-It also includes the second hit single from the album, "The Things We Did Last Summer".
+It also includes the second hit single from the album, her cover version of the 1946 pop standard "The Things We Did Last Summer".